-When factoring in the conversion, a full-day adult lift ticket at Silver Star is just $73 USD.
+When factoring in the current CAD to USD conversion, a full-day adult lift ticket at Silver Star comes in just under $80.
 A great price for access to so much excellent mountain skiing.

-We wanted to include a Colorado resort on the list, but frankly it was hard to find one that wasn’t over $100 a day for the regular-priced adult lift ticket.
-Loveland made the cut, though, at $79 a day.
+We wanted to include some Colorado resorts on the list, but frankly it was hard to find one that wasn’t over $100 a day for the regular-priced adult lift ticket.
+Some exceed $200 a day during peak days!
+Loveland made the cut, though, just barely.

 Loveland is a high resort — the base is at 10,800 feet (yes, the base) and the top of the ski area is nearly a 14-er at just over 13,000 feet.
 That means good things for the snow and the length of the season.
 If you are subject to altitude sickness, though, you may want to have some medication along at Loveland.

 With 1,800 acres of skiing, Loveland will give you the quintessential Rockies experience.
 Perhaps the best part is that if you are travelling from Denver, as most Colorado skiers are, Loveland is the first major ski area that you hit on I-70.
 You get to Loveland well before you get to the Vail or even Copper area, making it a relatively short drive.
 Figure 75 to 100 minutes from Denver, depending on the mountain traffic.